logo2

 62. R. L. Polk & Co.
 1891.
 Michigan State Gazetteer and Business Directory 1891-92.
 R. L. Polk & Co.
 Detroit, MI.

 63. anonymous.
 (1888, Nov 15).
-Hancock Happenings.
+Hancock happenings.
 Portage Lake Mining Gazette (Houghton, MI). p.
 3.

 64. anonymous.
 (1892, Mar 31). untitled.
 Michigan Copper Journal (Hancock, MI). p.
 1.